LiaoJimmy/hahow-hero-list/README.md

 ### Notes

 - 🚄 Use pnpm by default, fast, disk space efficient package manager
-- 🎠 Use carousel component to display hero images in a slider format.
+- 🎠 Use carousel component to display hero images in a slider format
-- ⚓️ Redirect to /heroes when accessing undefined routes.
+- ⚓️ Redirect to /heroes when accessing undefined routes
 - 🍪 Cache heroes/:heroId router data in vercel CDN (5 minutes age)

 ## Getting Started